Datasilk/Saber/README.md

     ```git clone --recurse-submodules http://github.com/datasilk/saber```

-2. In Visual Studio, build & publish the SQL project to SQL Server 2017 (or greater), with your own database name
+2. In Visual Studio, build & publish the SQL project to SQL Server with your own database name
 3. Click **Play** in Visual Studio after selecting the **App** launch command from the drop down.
-This will generate a `config.json` file.
-A runtime error may occur, but ignore it and click Stop.
+This will generate a `config.json` file and will also generate the default template website.
+A runtime error may occur if Saber cannot connect to your database, but ignore it and click Stop.
 4. Open the new `config.json` file and update the Sql connection string
 5. Run command `npm install`
 6. Run command `gulp default` to generate all required `css` & `js` files into the public `wwwroot` folder
-7. Run command `gulp default:website` to copy all `html`, `less`, `js`, and media files for the default template website into the public `wwwroot` folder
+7. Run command `gulp website` to copy all `html`, `less`, `js`, and media files for the newly generated website into the public `wwwroot` folder
 8. Click Play in Visual Studio & navigate to https://localhost:7070

 #### Docker Support